AzuredBlue/mpv-anilist-updater/README.md

   2. Then, authorize the app, and you will be redirected to a localhost url
   3. Copy the token from the url (`https://localhost/#access_token= {token} &token_type=Bearer&expires_in=31536000`)

-After that, you can either create a `anilistToken.txt` file in the scripts folder, or modify the `.py` file (line 12).
+After that, you can either create an `anilistToken.txt` file in the scripts folder, or modify the `.py` file (line 12).

+This token is what allows the script to update the anime episode count and make api requests, it is not used for anything else.

 ## Usage
 This script has 3 keybinds: